-Links take the form [text] (link), where the [text] part is optional.
-Text markup escape sequences don't apply inside the link, which can be in either of the following forms:
+Links take the form [text] (link), where the [text] part is optional, and text markup escape sequences don't apply inside the link.
+The link can be in either of the following forms, where the interpretation is given by the first matching form:

-- A URI.
-Well established schemes such as https://github.com/modelica/ModelicaSpecification or modelica://Modelica, as well as lesser known schemes may be used.
-(A tool that has no special recognition of a scheme can try sending the URI to the operating system for interpretation.) - A variable: id, where id is a component reference in the form of component-reference in the grammar, such as inertial.w. - A plot: id, where id is the identifier of a Plot in the current Figure.
+- A variable: id, where id is a component reference in the form of component-reference in the grammar, such as inertial.w. - A plot: id, where id is the identifier of a Plot in the current Figure. - A URI.
+Well established schemes such as https://github.com/modelica or modelica://Modelica, as well as lesser known schemes may be used.
+(A tool that has no special recognition of a scheme can try sending the URI to the operating system for interpretation.)